 In Kilis, the children are free to attend school up until the age of 16.
 Elsewhere, they are forced to earn money to support their families.
 UNICEF estimates one in every 10 Syrian refugee children in the region is working.

 A report issued last month by UNHCR, the UN refugee agency, found that in both Jordan and Lebanon, children as young as seven years old are working long hours for little pay as labourers, on farms and street stands, sometimes in dangerous or exploitative conditions.
 The majority of working children are boys.

-Seven year old Muhammad eats sweets outside a shop at the 'Container City' refugee camp (Sam Tarling/The Independent) The same report documented the psychological distress suffered by children who had fled the war, some of whom had been separated from their parents.
+The same report documented the psychological distress suffered by children who had fled the war, some of whom had been separated from their parents.

 “The pressures of displacement and dramatic changes in lifestyle lead many Syrian refugee children to feel isolated and insecure, both within and outside their homes.
 Children, particularly girls, are often kept at home for their safety.
 However, the stressful and uneasy environment in which many refugee families live can also trigger tension and violence in the home,” it said.

 The children rarely share their fears with their parents, Sara says, much less with visiting journalists.

 Fifteen-year-old Ibrahim arrived in Turkey at the beginning of the war, but he still remembers why his family left.

 “We used to run from one side of the road to the other to avoid the bullets,” he says shyly.
 “There were rockets too.”

 Asked if he would like to go home he says: “We miss it.
 But it will be a long time before it is better.”

 Join thought-provoking conversations, follow other Independent readers and see their replies